 We would enjoy it at the end of every meal eaten together, even if there were other desserts around.
 A scoop of ice cream was just a must for my grandpa, and he always made sure that I got in on the action as well.

 This love has followed me throughout the years.
-When I started making my favorite form of frozen dessert from scratch at home, I realized this was one of the best culinary moves of my life.
+When I started making ice cream and gelato from scratch at home, I realized this was one of the best culinary moves of my life.

 Why bother buying it from the store when you can make it at home, with simple ingredients?
 Not only are you saving a bit of money, you can customize the flavors to feature whatever you like.